jhu99/NetCoffee2/README.md

 -help   Show help information.

--beta   beta used for the rate of conserved protein in a same network
+-beta   beta used for the rate of conserved protein in a same network, default=0

 -version        Show the current version.